dfdao/artifact-market/README.md

  - Maybe remake the whole frontend (its slow)

 # thoughts
-probably would be easier to just transfer xdai instead of wxdai?
+probably would be easier to just transfer xdai instead of wxdai? **DONE**
 what would I do if darkforest moves to another chain?